US Careers Hub: Excel Basics - Part 3: Understanding Rows, Columns, Cells, and Cell Referencing

 Understanding ranges is therefore essential for advanced spreadsheet work.

-When you select a range, one cell remains highlighted differently from the others.
+The Active Cell When you select a range, one cell is highlighted differently from the others.

 This cell is called the active cell.